subnebula/note-taking-web-app/README.md

 │   │   ├── createActionDispatchers.js  # Used to create action dispatchers
 │   │   └── createStore.js              # Used to create the Redux store
 │   ├── reducers          # * Redux reducers
-│   │   └── index.js      # * Loads and combines reducers
+│   │   ├── index.js      # * Loads and combines reducers
+│   │   └── notebooks.js  # * The reducer for dealing with notebook data
 │   ├── server.js         # Server-side entry point
 │   └── styles
 │       └── main.css      # * Custom CSS styles